What is an Email Client? And Do I Really Need One?

 Is Gmail an Email Client?

-Gmail is a full-fledged email service which also includes an email client.
-You can think of it as the post office.
-It has three main components: the server that stores your emails, the client that allows you to interact with them, and the protocol that ensures smooth communication between the client and server.
+There are different email clients, but Gmail is a full-fledged email service which of the function also includes an email client.
+It has a sleek email user interface; think of it as the post office.
+It has three main components: the server that stores your emails, the client that allows you to interact with them, and the email security protocol that ensures smooth communication between the client and server.

 Now, Gmail lets you access your emails in two ways: via webmail or the client version on your phone or tablet.
 The webmail version operates through your web browser, while the client version is an app you download.

-Both versions let you send and receive emails and feature strong spam protection.
-But the client version comes with a few features that the webmail version lacks.
-For example, you can manage multiple email accounts from different providers all in one place and access your emails offline.
+You can manage multiple email accounts from different providers all in one place and access your emails offline.
 It also syncs with your phone’s contact list.
 The webmail version can’t do this as seamlessly since it doesn’t have the same access to your device’s functionalities.

 Can You Use an Email Client With Any Email Address?